Academic Affairs Policies

 B. USM means University System of Maryland.

-D. Program means a degree-offering subunit of the Graduate Schools
+D. Program means a degree-offering subunit of the School of Graduate Studies

 Fill out my online form.